 Selecting the Communication Major: Gathering Diverse Interests in One Place

 Communication majors have opportunities to enhance their education by earning a specialization.
 Specializations include a diverse set of subjects, and consist of seven courses (21 credits) that provide students with opportunities to present themselves as experts in several areas seen favorably by employers and organizations, thus increasing their marketability.

 - Health and Wellness Communication

 - Strategic Public Communication and Public Relations

-A number of resources are available to help you navigate the Communication program.
-Faculty guide you in making choices that reflect your interests and career objectives.
+Resources are available to help students navigate the Communication program.
+Additionally, our faculty can guide students in making choices to reflect individual interests and career objectives.

 Please follow the navigation of the Communication major area of the SC&I website for more information.
 A few links students might find helpful include: